alexshtf/alexshtf.github.io/_posts/2024-06-14-Untilting.md

 ---
-≠layout: post
+layout: post
 title: "Untilting the tilted loss"
 tags: [machine-learning, tilted-loss,sgd]
 description: We study a way to represent a tilted loss as an average of losses by lifting to a higher dimensional space, and employing regular SGD
 comments: true